Jake Owen: 2011–2012: Barefoot Blue Jean Night and Endless Summer

 Owen released his third studio album, Barefoot Blue Jean Night, on August 30, 2011.
 The lead-off single and title track to the album, "Barefoot Blue Jean Night", became his first number one single on the country chart.
-The album's second single, "Alone with You," was released in October 2011, and like its predecessor, it reached number one on the country chart in April 2012.
-The album's next two singles, "The One That Got Away" and "Anywhere with You," both reached number one on the Country Airplay chart.
+The album's second single, "Alone with You", was released in October 2011, and like its predecessor, it reached number one on the country chart in April 2012.
+The album's next two singles, "The One That Got Away" and "Anywhere with You", both reached number one on the Country Airplay chart.
 Owen toured with Keith Urban in 2011 on his Get Closer World Tour.

-Jake Owen released an extended play titled Endless Summer on September 25, 2012.
-It includes "Summer Jam," a collaboration with Florida Georgia Line, which charted within the top 40 of Hot Country Songs despite not being released as a single.
+He released an extended play titled Endless Summer on September 25, 2012.
+It includes "Summer Jam", a collaboration with Florida Georgia Line, which charted within the top 40 of Hot Country Songs despite not being released as a single.

 2013–2017: Days of Gold and American Love

 The first single from Owen's fourth studio album, "Days of Gold", was released to country radio in August 2013.
 During Owen's June 2013 StageIt show, he confirmed that the album would also feature the new song "Ghost Town".
 The album, also titled Days of Gold, was released on December 3, 2013.
 In May 2015, Owen released a new non-album single to country radio, titled "Real Life".
 The song peaked at number 17 on the Country Airplay chart.
 It was eventually pulled from country radio after receiving overwhelmingly poor response.
 He performed the single live at the 2015 CMT (U.S. TV channel) Award show.

-On February 2, 2016, Owen announced via Facebook that a new single would be released to country radio on March 7, 2016, titled "American Country Love Song."
+On February 2, 2016, Owen announced via Facebook that a new single would be released to country radio on March 7, 2016, titled "American Country Love Song".
 It is the lead single from his fifth studio album American Love which was released on July 29, 2016.

-2017-present: Label change and Greetings from...
+2017–2022: Label change and Greetings from...
 Jake

 In November 2017, it was announced that Owen had left RCA in favor of Big Loud Records.
 Owen released two singles for the label: "I Was Jack (You Were Diane)" and "Down to the Honkytonk".
 These were included on his first Big Loud album, Greetings from...
 Jake, which released on March 29, 2019.
 The album charted at #8 on the Billboard Country album chart, reportedly selling 4,000 copies in the first week.
-The album's third single, Homemade, was released on June 3, 2019 and reached no. 1 on the Country Airplay chart.
+The album's third single, Homemade, was released on June 3, 2019, and reached no. 1 on the Country Airplay chart.
 Owen performed at the Medina County Fair on July 31, 2019.

 The album's fourth single, "Made for You", was released on May 18, 2020.
-He released the new single "Best Thing Since Backroads" in 2021, and joined Canadian country duo the Reklaws on the single "11 Beers" in 2022.
+He released the single "Best Thing Since Backroads" in 2021, and joined Canadian country duo the Reklaws on the single "11 Beers" in 2022.